Robert Zemeckis: Early life

 Zemeckis first attended Northern Illinois University (NIU) in DeKalb, Illinois, and gained early experience in film as a film cutter for NBC News in Chicago during a summer break.
 He also edited commercials in his home state.
-He applied to transfer from NIU to the University of Southern California's (USC) School of Cinematic Arts in Los Angeles, where he went into the Film School on the strength of an essay and a music video based on a Beatles song.
+He applied to transfer from NIU to the University of Southern California's (USC) School of Cinematic Arts in Los Angeles, where he went into the Film School on the strength of an essay and a music video based on The Beatles song.
 After waiting to hear back from the university, he called them directly and was told he had been rejected because of his average grades.
 He gave an "impassioned plea" to the university official during the phone call, promising to go to summer school and improve his studies, and eventually convinced the school to accept him.

 Arriving at USC that fall, Zemeckis encountered a program that he later described as being "made up of a bunch of hippies [and] considered an embarrassment by the university".
 The classes were difficult, with professors constantly stressing how hard the film industry was.
 Zemeckis remembered not being much fazed by this, citing the "healthy cynicism" that had been bred into him from his Chicago upbringing.
-He met a fellow student, writer Bob Gale, who later recalled, "The graduate students at USC had this veneer of intellectualism... so Bob and I gravitated toward one another because we wanted to make Hollywood movies.
+He met a fellow student, writer Bob Gale, who later recalled, "The graduate students at USC had this veneer of intellectualism ... so Bob and I gravitated toward one another because we wanted to make Hollywood movies.
 We weren't interested in the French New Wave.
 We were interested in Clint Eastwood and James Bond and Walt Disney, because that's how we grew up."
 Zemeckis graduated from USC in 1973, and he and Gale co-wrote the unproduced screenplays Tank and Bordello of Blood, which they pitched to John Milius, the latter of which was later developed into a film that was released in 1996.